 Covid-19 Vaccination Update

-Advice is for all patients aged 30 and below is not to be offered the AZ vaccine , you can however book an appointment if you wish to have it.
+Advice is for all patients aged 30 and below is not to be offered the AZ vaccine , you can however book an appointment if you wish to have it as it is still patient choice.
 If you have already had your 1st dose of AZ then it is safe to have your 2nd dose of AZ.
-Please contact us if you have not been called for your 2nd dose having had your first dose up to 26th February 2021.
+Please contact us if you have not been called for your 2nd dose having had your first dose up to the end of May.

 The Pfizer vaccine cannot be given to patients who have allergies or a previous anaphylaxis reaction.
-We cannot administer Pfizer vaccine from the surgerybut can do so from our POCN hub at Old Coulsdon Congregational Church Coulsdon Road CR5 1EH.
-We do not know if we will be receiving anymore Pfizer vaccine.
+We cannot administer Pfizer vaccine from the surgery this will need to be booked via the Government Portal.

 Advice for patients with pre-existing conditions